hahahawut/calc/README.md

 These design decisions aim to create a flexible, maintainable, and extensible calculator that can be easily adapted to various use cases and expanded with new functionality as needed.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License
-[Specify your license here]